 Harmattan notes that the power plant's performance from April 2022 to July 2022 was below the expected forecast, with a variance of -5.18 % to -12.35 %.

 Harmattan notes that the power plant's performance ratio improved in August 2022.
 The Operator has stated that the inadequate performance of the power plant was due to poor weather conditions, which resulted in lower irradiation than expected, and load shedding, which resulted in production losses because the inverter could not be operated for safety reasons.

+Hermanus Production Vs Forecast

+The following tables describe the production of the plant since March 2022 COD.
+Production is compared to the P50 Helioscope forecast and the weather-adjusted forecast.